AnthonyKim89/react-ui/docs/APPS.md

    * `onChange` - A callback that the component should invoke when the user changes the value.
 Called with one argument, which is the new setting value.
    * `appType` - The app type object (formed from the values of `index.js` of the current app type).
 This may be useful for settings editors that are shared by multiple app types but may still need to behave differently for different app types.

+Then export the settings form the app's `index.js`:

+    import MyApp from './MyApp';
+    import settings from './settings';

+    export default {AppComponent: MyApp, settings};

-For any setting editors configured this way, once the user has chosen settings for them, they will be received as input props by the main app component.
+For any settings configured this way, once the user has chosen settings for them, they will be received as input props by the main app component.

 ## Understanding A UI App's Surrounding Context